12 Best Lakes in Washington

-The park also accommodates other activities, like swimming and shoreline fishing with a sandy beach and 60-foot dock.
-Lakeside camping is also catered for, with nearly 170 campsites in proximity to the water.
+The park also accommodates other activities, like swimming and shoreline fishing, with a sandy beach and a 60-foot dock.
+Lakeside camping is also catered for, with nearly 170 campsites near the water.
 The state park also features two cabins and a vacation house available for overnight trips.

 7. Mowich Lake

-Mowich Lake is in the less visited but still popular northwest region of Mount Rainier National Park.
+Mowich Lake is in the less-visited but still popular northwest region of Mount Rainier National Park.
 It's accessible via State Highway 165, of which the last six miles are rough and rocky and should be taken slowly.
-Make the dusty drive, though, and enjoy the largest lake in Mount Rainier National Park.
+Make the dusty drive and enjoy this largest lake in Mount Rainier National Park.